Aida Vila Dilmé: Conviction

-On 21 June 2013, the jury (consisting of five men and four women) found Joan Vila Dilmé guilty on all counts and recommended a sentence of 127 1/2 years imprisonment for the aggravated murder of the last three victims, and murder with malice aforethought for the remaining ten.
-In all, of the possible 194 possible years in prison, he received a lesser sentence of 127 due to his confessions, and was prohibited from approaching or contacting any of the victims' family members or relatives for a period of 10 years.
+On 21 June 2013, the jury (consisting of five men and four women) found Aida Vila Dilmé guilty on all counts and recommended a sentence of 127 1/2 years imprisonment for the aggravated murder of the last three victims, and murder with malice aforethought for the remaining ten.
+In all, of the possible 194 possible years in prison, she received a lesser sentence of 127 due to her confessions, and was prohibited from approaching or contacting any of the victims' family members or relatives for a period of 10 years.
 While the imposed sentence was 127, the maximum penalty established by criminal law amounted to 40 years imprisonment, which Vila had to serve at the Puig de les Basses Penitentiary Center in Figueres.

 In economic terms, the total amount of compensation for the murders amounted to 369,000 euros for Vila from public liability relating to them.
-Aside from him, the judge also imposed sanctions on La Caritat, based on an article from the Criminal Code of Spain that stated that juridical persons who own an establishment where a worker commits a crime are also liable in civil lawsuits.
+Aside from her, the judge also imposed sanctions on La Caritat, based on an article from the Criminal Code of Spain that stated that juridical persons who own an establishment where a worker commits a crime are also liable in civil lawsuits.
 However, the financial compensation, of between 6,000 and 39,000 euros depending on the relationship of each family member to the victim, was covered by the Zurich Insurance Group.

-Vila's defence team filed an appeal to the High Court of Justice of Catalonia, alleging that their client's presumption of innocence had been violated and that he had been sentenced with only his confession as evidence, as by that time, the autopsies on the victims hadn't concluded.
+Vila's defence team filed an appeal to the High Court of Justice of Catalonia, alleging that their client's presumption of innocence had been violated and that she had been sentenced with only her confession as evidence, as by that time, the autopsies on the victims hadn't concluded.
 The request was denied on 23 February 2014.
 An appeal was then forwarded to the Supreme Court of Spain, which also rejected the appeal on 10 October of that year.

+In April 2026, it was reported that Vila had come out as transgender, changed her name to Aida, and was undergoing hormone therapy.
+It was also reported that she was awaiting gender reassignment surgery.